WHAT’S THE BEST WAY TO BEGIN USING CMSB?

 We suggest that you create your own pages for this exercise from scratch, using your favorite text or html editor.

-you’ll be able to troubleshoot the process by comparing our results to yours.
+IF YOU DOWNLOAD OUR SAMPLE PAGES, you’ll be able to troubleshoot the process by comparing our results to yours.

 DESIGNING YOUR FIRST CMSB PAGES